apexDev37/DjangOps/README.md

 To make a repository open source, you must license it so that others may freely use, modify, and distribute the software.
 Using the [MIT license], this project ensures this.
 The full original text version of the license may be seen [here].
-To apply the right to your repository, follow the procedures.

 [//]: # "These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.